elsaislami/elsaislami/README.md

-👋🏻 Hi, my name is Elsa

-🎓 Graduated with a Master's of Business Informatics.
-(Aug 2020).
-Already graduated with a Bachelor's of Informatics.
-(Aug 2019)
+👋🏻 Hi there!
+I'm Elsa, a software developer with a Master's degree in Business Informatics (graduated in Aug 2020) and a Bachelor's degree in Informatics (graduated in Aug 2019).

-😄 I am a software developer with a passion for building well-designed and user-friendly interfaces.
-I am proficient in React Native, React Js and Vue Js.
-I have worked on projects that range from small to large.
+😄 My passion lies in crafting well-designed and user-friendly interfaces.
+Proficient in React Native, React Js, and Vue Js, I've tackled projects of various scales, from small to large.

-I am confident that my skills and experience would be a great asset to your team.
+I'm confident that my skills and experience would make a valuable addition to your team!

 <!--
 **elsaislami/elsaislami** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.